makersacademy/CV/README.md

 - BCom Management

 ## Experience
-- [Barings Asset Management](http://www.barings.com/global/index.htm), March 2014 - February 2015, System Test Analyst.
+* <font size="3">Barings Asset Management, March 2014 - February 2015, System Test Analyst.</font>
   - End to end testing of the financial systems.
-- Barclays Bank, July 2013 - December 2013, Analyst - Contractor
+* <font size="3"> Barclays Bank, July 2013 - December 2013, Analyst - Contractor.</font>
   - Data analytics writing SQL queries to track sanctioned payments as part of the anti-terrorism program.
-- [Trafigura Ltd](http://www.trafigura.com), March 2007 – March 2013, System Tester
+* <font size="3">Trafigura Ltd, March 2007 – March 2013, System Tester.</font>
-  - Writing and execution of tests to ensure that the trading systems functioned as expected.
+  - Writing and execution of tests to ensure that their commodity trading systems functioned as expected.
 Running of the UAT phase and working with stakeholders to ensure live implementation ran successfully.

 ## Interests
+- An extreme sport fanatic and family guy who is very excited and focused in becoming an outstanding software engineer.
 - Kitesurfing, snowboard, surfing and more kitesurfing.
 - All things techie, reading and watching clips about what is happening in this area.
-- Photography and travelling.
+- Photography and traveling.